brianr747/SFC_models/README.rst

   the sector FullCode and the local variable name.
 For example, the household financial assets are now 'HH__F' instead of 'HH_F'.
 Furthermore, the creation of local variables with '__' is blocked.
 This means that the presence of '__' in a variable name means that it is the full name of a variable; otherwise it is a local variable.
-(Or perhaps, a global variable, like 't'.)
+(Or perhaps a global variable like 't'.)
 - An Equation class was created.
 It has replaced the strings held in the Equations member of the Sector class.
 It allows us to add terms to equations, so that the financial assets and income equations (see below) are always well-defined.
 This Equation class should be used by